What is Payroll Factoring?

 What are the advantages of Payroll Factoring?

 Payroll is one of a business’s most significant costs, and factoring helps smooth out cash flow.
 That means companies don’t have to dip into cash reserves to cover the costs.
+Unlike traditional loans, payroll factoring does not require businesses to provide physical assets as collateral; instead, it relies on the creditworthiness of the clients.

 What are the disadvantages of Payroll Factoring?